Nemus-Project/magpie-python/abstract.md

 to very small or large values.

 A web browser based implementation of the framework includes interactive elements, which offer a more intuitive approach to parameter exploration.
+Users begin by providing parameters for an isotropic plate.
+These parameters are then used to generate visualisations of the mode shapes.

-XX aims to make it easier to explain concepts such as mode shapes to a wider audience and also provide a tool for research tool accessible to students, scientists and musical instrument builders.
+XX aims to make it easier to explain concepts such as mode shapes to a wider audience and also provide a tool for research that is accessible to students, scientists and musical instrument builders.
 <!-- as well as creative tool for artists. -->